 4 Steps to Getting a Mortgage as an Immigrant to the United States

-Step #1: Verify your immigration status
+1. Verify your residency and immigration status

 Visa holders who are eligible for mortgages

-|E Series (E-1, E-2, E-3)||Nationals of countries with a commerce treaty with the United States who are here on business to carry out “substantial trade.”|
+|E series (E-1, E-2, E-3)||Nationals of countries with a commerce treaty with the United States who are here on business to carry out “substantial trade,” for example.|

-|G Series (G-1, G-2, G-3, G-4, G-5)||Employees of foreign governments or international organizations living in the United States.|
+|G series (G-1, G-2, G-3, G-4, G-5)||Employees of foreign governments or international organizations living in the United States.|

-|H Series (H-1B, H-1C, H-2, H-3, H-4)||Temporary workers with specialized knowledge, agricultural skills, or who are enrolled in programs not available in their home country; and their dependents.|
+|H series (H-1B, H-1B1, H-2A, H-2B, H-3, H-4)||Temporary workers with specialized knowledge or agricultural skills or who are enrolled in programs not available in their home country, and their dependents.|

-|L Series (L-1A, L-1B, L-2)||Professional employees who work for a non-U.S. company and are being transferred to an American subsidiary, and their dependents.|
+|L series (L-1A, L-1B, L-2)||Professional employees who work for a non-U.S. company and are being transferred to an American office or subsidiary, and their dependents.|

-|NATO Series (NATO 1-6)||Representatives, officials and experts from NATO countries visiting on official business.|
+|NATO series (NATO 1-6)||Representatives, officials and experts from NATO countries visiting on official business.|

 |O series (O-1A, O-1B, O-2, O-3)||Individuals with “extraordinary ability” in certain fields and their spouse or children.|